JeffVandrewJr/btcqbo/README.md

 5. Install dependencies by running:
 `$ sudo pip install -r requirements.txt`

-6. Create an .env file by running `$ cp env.sample .env`.
-Then, using the text editor of your choice, open the .env (example using nano: `$ nano .env`).
+6. Create an .env file by running `$ cp env.sample .env` in the btcqbo directory.
+Then, using the text editor of your choice, open the .env (example using nano as a text editor: `$ nano .env`).
 Be sure to enter your "client ID" and "client secret" from the keys tab on the Intuit Developer site.
 Also change the callback URL to the URL you chose in the last step of Part 1.
 Finally, change the BTCPay server URL to the URL of your BTCPay instance.
 After you're done, save the .env file and exit.

-7. Create, enable, and start the systemd unit files for btcqbo.service and rq-worker.service:
+7. Create, enable, and start the systemd unit files for btcqbo.service and rq-worker.service.
+To do so, from the btcqbo directory:
 ```
 $ sudo cp btcqbo.service /etc/systemd/system/btcqbo.service
 $ sudo cp rq-worker.service /etc/systemd/system/rq-worker.service